-Tumor mutation burden (TMB) represents the total number of mutations per coding area of a tumor genome calculated through the genomic sequencing of tumor tissue samples.
-The value of TMB has been found to correlate with the efficacy of anti-PD-L1/PD-1 immunotherapies in some tumor types.
+TMB represents the total number of mutations per coding area of a tumor genome.
+It is usually calculated through genomic sequencing of tumor DNA.
+The value of TMB has been found to correlate with the efficacy of some anti-PD1/PD-L1 immunotherapies in certain tumor types.

 - Somatic mutations are identified by VarScan2.

 - The following mutations are excluded from the calculation of TMB: